Qarik-Group/ultimate-guide-to-uaa/docs/authenticate-third-party-app.md

 ```
 uaa list-clients

-uaa list-clients | jq -r ".[] | {client_id, authorized_grant_types, scope}"
+uaa list-clients | jq -r ".[] | {client_id, authorized_grant_types, scope, authorities}"
 ```

-We've introduced one client so far - `uaa_client` - which we're using currently to allow the `uaa` CLI application to talk to the UAA API.
+We've introduced one client so far - `uaa_admin` - which we're using currently to allow the `uaa` CLI application to talk to the UAA API.
 To view its configuraton:

 ```
 uaa get-client uaa_admin